DPG CIPD LOGO

 For some people, the idea of trying out something new might seem taxing when you’re already juggling every other aspect of your life, but it doesn’t have to be!

-Starting off small and simply trying out a new recipe, starting a journal, or even signing up for a new online aerobics class you’ve never tried are all great ways to test the waters for activities that could turn into lasting hobbies.
+Starting off small and simply trying out a new recipe, starting a journal, or even signing up for a new gym class you’ve never tried are all great ways to test the waters for activities that could turn into lasting hobbies.

 When you keep yourself busy with things you enjoy, you’ll reap significant benefits by diminishing any lingering feelings of anxiety and depression.